danfoster/puppet-eximsimple/README.md

 ####`local_interfaces`

 The interface to listen on.
-Defaults to `127.0.0.1`.
+Defaults to `localhost`.

 ####`host_in_subject`